AmanV3105/BrainTumor-Segmentation/README.md

 # Brain-Tumor-Segmentation-in-TensorFlow-2.0

-semantic segmentation on the Brain Tumor Segmentation dataset using TensorFlow 2.0 framework.
+Semantic segmentation on the Brain Tumor Segmentation dataset using TensorFlow 2.0 framework.
 The following models are used:
 - [UNET](https://arxiv.org/abs/1505.04597)